xsro/VSC-ASMtasks/readme.md

 #### Run build tasks

 Use the *Run build Tasks* with **Ctrl+Shift+B** or click **Terminal->Run Build Tasks**,to run bulid tasks:`MASM CurrentFile` and `TASM CurrentFile`.If so, you will see results in terminal or error messages in problem

+For example, A TASM code [hello tasm.ASM](hello%20tasm.ASM) can be successfully compiled witch TASM while if use MASM, it will ouput error messages.

 |No problem|several problem|
 |------|----------|